AdaCore/gnatdoc/documentation/users_guide/annotations.rst

 -----------------------------

-The documentation attached to each enumeration type is the block of comment directly preceeing, or directly following enumeration type declaration and has same indentation as the enumeration type declaration (to distinguish it from the multiline in line documentation of the enumeration literal)
+The documentation attached to each enumeration type is the block of comment directly preceding, or directly following, the enumeration type declaration; it should have the same indentation as the enumeration type declaration, to distinguish it from the multiline in line documentation of the enumeration literal itself.

 The following tag is supported when annotating enumeration literals: